 TFST hosts monthly support groups which are attended by cult survivors and sometimes affected relatives.
-These are held in central London, normally on the first Tuesday of the month.
-If you, or someone you know, would like to come, please contact by email at: firstname.lastname@example.org.
+These are held on Zoom, normally on the third Tuesday of the month.
+If you, or someone you know would like to come, please contact by email at: firstname.lastname@example.org.
 For more information see Support Group.

-Lecture in April 2018 entitled What can we Learn from the Children of Cults by Janja Lalich Ph.D
+April 2018: Lecture What can we Learn from the Children of Cults by Janja Lalich Ph.D

 Dr Lalich is a researcher, author, and educator specializing in cults and extremist groups (including terrorist groups and ideological extremists) with a particular focus on charismatic relationships, political and other social control.
 She is also Professor Emerita of Sociology at California State University, Chico.
 Janja gave the audience of about 80 at the University Womens’ Club in London a fascinating look at the extensive research carried out in over 12 countries for her book of the same name Escaping Utopia.
 This involved hearing harrowing testimony of consistent abuse of children brought up within pseudo-religious and other types of cults, and the legal and political obstacles of bringing offenders to justice.
 Read more here

-In May we attended and addressed the annual meeting in Paris of FECRIS, the French government backed pan-European umbrella group for cult family support NGO’s in nearly 30 countries.
+We attended and addressed the annual meeting in Paris of FECRIS, French government backed pan-European umbrella group for cult family support NGO’s in 30 countries

-FECRIS plays a vital role as one of the only functioning multinational anti-cult organisations, especially in a world where many of the larger cults are themselves multinational corporations, able to afford top legal and public relations professionals.
-Both Washington and Brussels have clearly been well infiltrated by cult lobbyists.
-TFST and its predecessor FAIR have been active members of FECRIS for some years, during which Tom Sackville served a 5 year term as President.
+FECRIS plays a vital role as one of the only functioning multinational anti-cult organisations, in a world where many of the larger cults are themselves multinational corporations, able to afford top legal and public relations professionals.
+Both Washington and Brussels have clearly been infiltrated by cult lobbyists.
+TFST and its predecessor FAIR have been long term active members of FECRIS.
+Tom Sackville served a 5 year term as President.
 Read more here

 Keith Raniere Trial